 Winter School on Human Rights

-The Winter School on Human Rights is a two-week collaborative human rights course for students from Zimbabwe and Sweden.
+The Winter School on Human Rights is a two-week collaborative human rights course for Zimbabwean law students.
 The five participating institutions rotate the hosting of the winter school.
 The course provides students with an opportunity to study and learn human rights.
 It has also been designed to cater for development of knowledge and skills among teachers on human rights-based teaching methodologies and course design/implementation.
+These methodologies are also relevant for the development of other educational activities at the respective institutions.

 Interactive sessions that include panel discussions, study visits, debate competitions and role-plays on human rights contribute to increased understanding of human rights among participating students, reinforcing the theoretical concepts.